rygo6/GTThreading/README.md

 ## Installation

 The structure of this repo is set up to allow you to add it as a submodule directly into your Unity project repo.
-It should go in Assets/Plugins/UniThread
+It should go in Assets/Plugins/ECThreading

 So from the root of your project execute the following command.

-    git submodule add git@github.com:rygo6/UniThread.git Assets/Plugins/UniThread
+    git submodule add git@github.com:rygo6/ECThreading.git Assets/Plugins/ECThreading

 ## Potentially Useful Future Features

-- UniThread abstraction which does not assume the thread will be looping.
+- ECThreading abstraction which does not assume the thread will be looping.
 - Functionality to call code from a Threaded method on MainThread.
-- Make low level Posix Thread C function work for Android.
+- Make low level Posix thread priority C function work for Android.

 Licensed under the MIT License